-- Software does not exhibit random wear-out failures as does hardware. - It is an abstraction. - Failures are due to logic or design errors. - Software is merely the design of a machine. - It is an abstraction like an electrical engineer's circuit diagrams. - Has no physical reality - When the software design is executed on a general-purpose computer, the special-purpose machine (as reflected in the software) becomes a concrete machine. - Therefore, software can and must be evaluated both as an abstract design and as a concrete machine.
+- Software does not exhibit random wear-out failures as does hardware. - It is an abstraction. - It's failure are therefore due to logic or design errors. - Software is merely the design of a machine. - It is an abstraction like an electrical engineer's circuit diagrams. - It has no physical reality. - When the software design is executed on a general-purpose computer, - The special-purpose machine (as reflected in the software) becomes a concrete machine. - Therefore, software can and must be evaluated both as an abstract design and as a concrete machine.

-- Firmware is just software. - A layer of abstraction which has been inserted between the digital hardware and the application software - Simply a software (instructions) that controls the operation of a generalpurpose machine - A computer can behave incorrectly because of logic errors in the software in the design of the special-purpose machine. - (1) Logic error - The software is written from incorrect requirements. - The code matches the requirements, but the behavior specified in the requirements is not desired from a system perspective. - (2) Programming error - The implementation of the requirements in a programming language does not match or satisfy the requirements.
+- Firmware is just software. - It is a layer of abstraction that has been inserted between the digital hardware and the application software. - It is simply software (instructions) that controls the operation of a generalpurpose machine. - A computer can behave incorrectly because of logic errors in the software in the design of the special-purpose machine. - (1) Logic error - The software is written from incorrect requirements. - The code matches the requirements, but the behavior specified in the requirements is not desired from a system perspective. - (2) Programming error - The implementation of the requirements in a programming language does not match or satisfy the requirements.